 50 Best New Rom-Coms and Romance Movies

-The latest: Materialists (Celine Song’s follow-up feature from Past Lives and starring Dakota Johnson, Chris Evans, and Pedro Pascal) is Certified Fresh!
+Materialists (Celine Song’s follow-up feature from Past Lives and starring Dakota Johnson, Chris Evans, and Pedro Pascal) is Certified Fresh!
+And so is Jane Austen Wrecked My Life!

 Look, with the recent successes of Anyone But You or even Ticket to Paradise, we’re not saying rom-coms and romance movies are back to full life in theaters, but that their demise has been greatly exaggerated.
 (Just like our last few dates off the apps.)
 And besides, in the privacy of our homes?
 Things are really heating up, with plenty of choices on streaming services, both from abroad and of every outlook.